#1 Tell truths: arts, science & engagement

-This pathway focuses on the science and the stories.
-You might provide evidence, invite diverse voices in and use creative approaches to convey and explore truths.
+This pathway is about declaring and communicating with people.
+You might provide evidence, invite diverse voices in, or use creativity to convey and explore truths.

 Involve people in expressing their truths